-The February 1994 edition of the booklet entitled Characteristics and Risks of Standardized Options, as amended (the "booklet"), is further amended as provided below.
+The February 1994 edition of the booklet entitled Characteristics and Alsks of Standardized Options, as amended (the "booklet"), is further amended as provided below.
 The changes pertain to the trading of credit default options.

 Credit default options, including credit default basket options, have characteristics that are different from those of any other options described in the booklet at the date of this Supplement.
 Accordingly, some of the statements and terms in Chapters I and II of the booklet are ments and terms in Chapters I and II of the booklet are inapplicable to credit default options.
-For example, as further described in this booklet, the sentence at the bottom of page 1 and the top of page 2 which notes that the owner of a cash-settled option has "the right to receive a cash payment based on the difference between a determined value of the underlying interest at the time the option is exercised and the fixed exercise price of the option is exercised and the fixed exercise price of the option is on applicable to credit default options in this Supplement supersedes material in the booklet applicable to other standardized options to the extent such material is inconsistent with statements in this Supplement.
+For example, as further described in this booklet, the sentence at the bottom of page I and the top of page 2 which notes that the owner of a cash-settled option has "the right to receive a cash payment based on the difference between a determined value of the underlying interest at the time the option is exercised and the fixed exercise price of the option" is not applicable to credit default options.
+The description of credit default options in this Supplement supersades material in the booklet applicable to other standardized options to the extent such material is inconsistent with statements in this Supplement.
 Credit default options are described by amendment to Chapter V of the booklet as follows: